ray33ee/DHPiVPN/readme.md

 # To do

 * Find out if we can store IPVanish password as hash (possibly with a script from [here](https://openvpn.net/community-resources/using-alternative-authentication-methods/) or using [this](https://github.com/fionn/vpn_auth)?)
-* Create program/script with basic tools like
+* Create program/script with basic tools like (use hyperlinks via localhost)
   * Starting/stopping/restarting the openvpn server, openvpn outgoing anad transmission daemons
   * Get the temperature of the system, network throughput (rx and tx), cpu usage or both openvpn daemons, and transmission
   * Change the outgoing VPN server, stop the outgoing server altogether